Classification of Constructible Cosheaves: Equivalence

 \begin{ex} Suppose $X=\R$ is stratified into $n$ vertices and $n+1$ open intervals.
-If $\cosheaf{F}:\Open(\R) \to \Omega$ is a constructible cosheaf, then Theorem~\ref{thm:classification} implies that $\cosheaf{F}$ is equivalent to a functor $\Ffunc:\Ent(\R,\Sstrat) \to \Omega$, which by Example~\ref{ex:R} is equivalent to a functor modeled on the associated zig-zag category $Z$:
+If $\cosheaf{F}:\Open(\R) \to \Omega$ is a constructible cosheaf, then Theorem~\ref{thm:classification} implies that $\cosheaf{F}$ is equivalent to a functor $\tilde \Ffunc:\Ent(\R,\Sstrat) \to \Omega$, which by Example~\ref{ex:R} is equivalent to a functor modeled on the associated zig-zag category $Z$:

-If $\Omega=\Vect$, the functor $F|_Z$ defines a \define{zigzag module}, see~\cite{carlsson2010zigzag}.
-Our classification theorem implies that the category of $(\R,\Sstrat)$-constructible cosheaves valued in $\Vect$ is equivalent to the category of zigzag modules. \end{ex}
+If $\Omega=\Vect_{\Bbbk}$, the functor $\tilde \Ffunc |_Z$ defines a \define{zigzag module}, see~\cite{carlsson2010zigzag}.
+Our classification theorem implies that the category of $(\R,\Sstrat)$-constructible cosheaves valued in $\Vect_{\Bbbk}$ are equivalent to the category of zigzag modules. \end{ex}

-\begin{rmk} We continue Example~\ref{ex:zig-zag-modules} to obtain a finer classification of $(\R,\Sstrat)$-constructible cosheaves valued in $\Vect$.
-We refer to any connected full subcategory $I$ of $Z$ as an \define{interval category}.
+\begin{rmk} We continue Example~\ref{ex:zig-zag-modules} to obtain a finer classification of $(\R,\Sstrat)$-constructible cosheaves valued in $\Vect_{\Bbbk}$.
+We refer to any connected full subcategory $I$ of the zig-zag category $Z$ as an \define{interval category}.
 Here, connected means that any two objects in $I$ can be reached via a sequence of morphisms in $I$.
-A functor $\Iffunc_k : Z \to\Vect$ that is constant with value $k$ on $I$ and $0$ outside of $I$ is called an \define{interval module}.
-A theorem of Gabriel~\cite{gabriel} implies that every functor $\Ffunc : Z \to \Vect$ can be expressed uniquely as a direct sum of interval modules.
+A functor $\Iffunc_{\Bbbk} : Z \to\Vect_{\Bbbk}$ that is constant with value $\Bbbk$ on $I$ and $0$ outside of $I$ is called an \define{interval module}.
+A theorem of Gabriel~\cite{gabriel} implies that every functor $\Ffunc : Z \to \Vect_{\Bbbk}$ can be expressed uniquely as a direct sum of interval modules, assuming $\Bbbk$ is algebraically closed.
 We note that since each object in the interval category $I$ determines a stratum in $(\R,\Sstrat)$, we can associate to $I$ a topological interval in $\R$ by taking the union of the strata specified by $I$.
 For instance, if $(\R,\Sstrat)$ has at least five strata, then the interval category $x_1 \leftarrow y_1$ determines the topological interval $[x_1,x_2)$.
-Theorem~\ref{thm:classification}, Example~\ref{ex:R} and Gabriel's Theorem together imply that every $(\R,\Sstrat)$-constructible cosheaf valued in $\Vect$ can be expressed uniquely as a direct sum of indecomposable cosheaves supported on intervals of four types: open, closed, half-open on the left, and half-open on the right.
-The corresponding statement for constructible sheaves holds as well. \end{rmk}
+Theorem~\ref{thm:classification}, Example~\ref{ex:R}, and Gabriel's Theorem together imply that every $(\R,\Sstrat)$-constructible cosheaf valued in $\Vect_{\Bbbk}$ can be expressed uniquely as a direct sum of indecomposable cosheaves supported on intervals of four types: open, closed, half-open on the left, and half-open on the right. \end{rmk}

 \begin{ex} Consider the Whitney cusp